About

 In January 2023 bitomic, Kohki Miki, Paul-Émile, tillfox scraped generation 9 data from the web and added it here.

-The current owners of the PokéAPI project are Paul Hallet, Tim Malone and Alessandro Pezzé.
+The current owners of the PokéAPI project are Paul Hallett, Tim Malone and Alessandro Pezzé.
 Alongside them other core maintainers include Charles Marttinen and Sargun Vohra.

 We also have a GitHub organisation of contributors that you are welcome to join!